 (Asked by Lucas A. Gualtieri)

-Vote on our next Curious Cbus story, and ask a question of your own!
-WOSU may just find out the answer in a story.
+Got a question about Columbus history that doesn't involve roads?
+Submit your question to Curious Cbus below, and WOSU may just find out the answer in a story.